JM89/crash-courses/CrashCourse-MessageBasedSystems/README.md

 In order to get started quickly and focus on service communication, the ./Lesson1/Prep folder contains the following items:

-* A VisualStudio solution containing two projects:
+* A VisualStudio solution containing our BlogPost API created in the [CrashCourse API Lesson 5](../CrashCourse-API/Lesson5/Final/CrashCourseApi.sln).
-    * A lightweight BlogPost API
-    * A lightweight Review API
+* A VisualStudio solution containing a lightweight Review API containing a single endpoint.
 * A docker-compose file starting SEQ for logging.

 To start the docker-compose, go to the ./Lesson1/Prep folder and run the following command to start the container in background: